-In the second year, students will choose from several more specialized courses in both technical contents as well as innovation and entrepreneurship.
+In the second year, students will choose from several more specialized courses in both technical content and innovation and entrepreneurship.
 Students will also participate in a shorter challenge project that includes an internship at a company or organization working to meet urban mobility challenges.
 To complete their degree, in the second year, students will carry out an independent master thesis, combining and demonstrating their full set of technical and entrepreneurial skills.

-You will have a wide range of career opportunities, within the public and private sector, as well as have the know-how to start your own business or conduct rigorous research.
+You will have a wide range of career opportunities, within the public and private sector, as well as the business know-how to start your own business or conduct rigorous research.

-Where can I study Sustainable Urban Mobility Transitions?
+Where can I study Smart Mobility Data Science and Analytics?

-The available universities for the Sustainable Urban Mobility Transitions program are**:
+The available universities for the Smart Mobility Data Science and Analytics program are**: